damien-meere/frontend-milestone/README.md

 This site is built to provide this capability regardless of the devices utilised to access the site.
 Therefore, trhought out the site, two versions of content are presented.
 On larger screens, more verbose content is rpesented.
 However, on smaller screens, text is kept to a minimum to ensure only the most pertinant information is shown.

-I want to provide a brief beakdown of the areas of training that this company offer on the home page,

 A link to various social media platforms (i.e. LinkedIn profile, GitHub, twitter etc.) are also provided to illustrate this functionality.
 I've not built social media profiles for my training company, so these links refer directly to each site's homepage.